cybergungor/cybergungor.github.io/_posts/2025-12-23-portfolio-v2-technical-rebuild.md

 <br>

-# 🔵 [LOG_ENTRY: 2025.12.23]
 ## System Modernization v2.0 Initiated

-This report documents the technological evolution of the **CyberGungor** portfolio over the last week.
+This report documents the technological evolution of the **Emirhan Gungoroglu Website** portfolio over the last week.
 The transition from a static blog to a living **Blue Team Operations Center** interface is detailed below in sections.

 <br><br>
 <hr style="border: 0; border-top: 2px solid var(--cyber-border); margin: 40px 0;">